 In case of inclement weather, some of the ranger-led programs can be modified and presented in the Mumma Barn.

-There are rest-rooms (porta-johns) at the Mumma Farm Education Center
+There are rest-rooms (porta-johns) at the Mumma Farm Education Center.

 For groups who stop at the park visitor center, please make sure your groups are properly chaperoned.

 Reservations are required for visits by school groups participating in ranger-led activities.
 Program availability depends on staffing levels and previously scheduled groups.
-Spring trips should be scheduled as early as possible.
+Spring and fall trips should be scheduled as early as possible.
 Please contact the park rangers at (301) 432-5124 for reservations or for more information about your visit or you can email us.